-- In-school suspension The student is temporarily removed from the class but remains in school under supervision. - Out-of-school suspension The student is not permitted to be on school property for the duration of the suspension.
+- In-school suspension

+The student is temporarily removed from the class but remains in school under supervision.

+- Out-of-school suspension

+The student is not permitted to be on school property for the duration of the suspension.

-4.32 EXPULSION
+4.30 EXPULSION

 Expulsion is defined as the permanent dismissal of a student from school.
 Expulsion from school will be the decision of the principal in consultation with the pastor and superintendent.
-A written report containing reasons for the expulsion will be sent to the student's parent(s) and/or guardian(s) and to the Diocesan superintendent.
+A conference with the parents must be held to explain the reasons for expulsion.
+Following the conference, a written report containing reasons for the expulsion will be sent to the student's parent(s) and/or guardian(s) and to the Diocesan superintendent.
 If parent(s) and/or guardian(s) wish to appeal the decision, they will contact the principal in writing within ten (10) days of receiving notification of expulsion.
 The principal and pastor will arrange a hearing with a review committee.

-4.33 SEARCH OF PROPERTIES
+4.31 SEARCH OF PROPERTIES